Film, TV and literary locations in the Peak District

 During the Second World War, Ladybower served as a training ground for the ‘Dambusters’ of 617 Squadron, as they practised low-level flying and the ‘bouncing bomb’ technique – immortalised in the 1955 film The Dam Busters.
 Stretch your legs beside the water, and look out for its giant ‘plug hole’ (it’s actually a huge drain): this bizarre structure featured in Mission Impossible: Rogue Nation (2015), one of many local filming locations.

-Enter the real-life House of the Dragon
+Visit House of the Dragon filming locations

 - Sightseeing